LeonardoHAraujo/sqs-invoke-lambda/readme.md

 *Powered by Leonardo Araújo*

-Create a cloudformation stack for SQS Queue invoke lambda funcrion.
+Create a cloudformation/terraform for SQS Queue invoke lambda funcrion.